 The fun of growing vegetables, flowers, shrubs and trees from seeds and cuttings is so rewarding.
-But, transplant shock can take all the fun out when plants don’t show the same vigor.
+But, transplant shock loss can take all the fun out when plants don’t grow or show the same vigor.

 Plants are designed to stay in one place.
 They put down roots, deep or wide, and remain there until they die.
-It is us who move them around.
+It is us who move them around to a new home.

 When plants move from one place or area to another, it’s a shock.
 It’s difficult to watch newly planted plants adjust their new growth to the new environment.

-Transplanting shock is caused by harm to the plant roots, during the transplanting process.
-Shock happens to seedling bedding plants and trees.
+Plant transplant shock is caused by harm to the plant roots, during the transplanting process.

 While the thickest roots are closest to the root ball, the most important roots… those necessary for the plant to survive and thrive, are farthest from the plant.

 These minor roots are like thin, tiny hairs which absorb the majority of the water spread throughout the soil away from the plant.

-Many new gardeners do not consider minimizing this risk, since they’ve never experienced the loss of a plant dying after transplanting.
+Many new gardeners do not consider minimizing the of transplanting shock since they’ve never experienced the loss of a plant dying after transplanting.

-They see it as a simple task of moving the plant’s location.
-Some plants cope well with the new environment, while others may completely die.
+They see transplanting as a simple task of moving the plant’s location.
+Some plants cope well with the new environment and landscape, while others may completely die.

 Minimize plant or tree transplant shock by taking preventative measures.